gregtatum/language-coach/README.md

-# Translation Coach
+# Language Coach

-A ChatGPT app to help with your translations.
-This is a WIP.
+A set of tools for learning languages.